OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/index.md

 # Learn StateCU (for Software Developers)

-This documentation is the developer manual for Colorado's Decision Support Systems (CDSS) StateCU water allocation model software.
+This documentation is the developer manual for Colorado's Decision Support Systems (CDSS) StateCU consumptive use model software.

 If you are reading this documentation, you have an interest in learning how StateCU is designed and perhaps wish to contribute software code enhancements or otherwise provide input to the project.